pyladieshamburg/getting-started-raspberry-pi/pisetup/raspberry-pi-setup.md

 At this point, if all went well, it should be enough to insert the SD card into your Raspberry Pi.
 Plug in your Raspberry Pi connect via SSH.

 In order to connect via ssh you will have to find the IP of your Device.
-For this install *nmap* and run
+For this install *nmap* (available in your Linux or MacOS package manager or from http://nmap.org/download.html) and run

 ```bash
 nmap -sn 192.168.0.5/24